eshopguide/shopify_billing/frontend/README.md

 ## Development

 The application uses Vite for development and building.
 The development server will watch for changes and rebuild automatically.
-To see the UI, include it in any Shopify app.
+To see the UI, include it in any Shopify app using [`yarn link`](https://classic.yarnpkg.com/lang/en/docs/cli/link/)

 ## Integration